SparkDevNetwork/Rock/README.md

 Take a peek at the Rock [Developer 101](http://www.rockrms.com/Rock/Developer/BookContent/16/16) book to get started.
 Some more information can be found on the [wiki](../../wiki).

 If you're completely new to .NET, C# and SQL Server, you may want to read through [this overview](http://www.hanselman.com/blog/WhatNETDevelopersOughtToKnowToStartIn2017.aspx).
+If you're completely new to Github and Git, read through the [Contribution](./CONTRIBUTING.md) guidelines.

 ## Primary Differences